IkChristine/Early-Diabetes-Prediction-with-Machine-Learning-Classification-algorithms/README.md

 # Early Diabetes Prediction based on patients' symptoms
-Logistic Regression, Decision Tree, &amp; Random Forest
+Logistic Regression, Decision Tree, &amp; Random Forest Classification Algorithms

 #### This project aims to train Machine Learning classification models to predict whether a patient  is at risk of developing diabetes.
 #### Key indicators (symptoms) correlated to diabetes will be identified.
 #### This project will be useful to clinicians, as it will help them understand how to better avoid missing the False Positive cases who may go undiagnosed.

-Data Souce: Collected data from UCI repository
+Data Souce: Collected data from UCI repository - https://archive.ics.uci.edu/dataset/529/early+stage+diabetes+risk+prediction+dataset

 <p>&nbsp;</p>